Architecture Co-op Student Earns National Green Building Award

 Bianca further credits her green design development to Alberta Infrastructure, where she has been working as a Co-op student researching Net Zero Energy and zero carbon emission standards.
 As Bianca emphasizes, “To date, Alberta Infrastructure has 191 LEED certified projects in their portfolio and has been a past winner of the CaGBC’s Government Leadership Award.
 Needless to say, Alberta Infrastructure has played a key role in my development as a green building practitioner.
 I am grateful to my mentors for engaging me in this important work.”

 Since May 2018, Bianca has been a Co-op student in the Technical Services Branch of Alberta Infrastructure in Edmonton, performing green building design reviews and collaborating with their climate leadership team.

 As Bianca puts it, “My experience at Alberta Infrastructure has been an absolute dream.”

 In addition to broadening knowledge in building codes and energy modeling, Bianca has studied federal and provincial energy regulations, plus renewable energy strategies and goals.
-She has served as a speaker and session host in the inaugural Alberta Infrastructure Climate Summit in September 2018; given several presentations on Net Zero Ready Schools; and earned the credentials of LEED Green Associate and LEED Accredited Professional in Building Design + Construction.
+She has served as a speaker and session host in the Alberta Infrastructure Climate Summit in Edmonton in December 2018; given several presentations on Net Zero Ready Schools; and earned the credentials of LEED Green Associate and LEED Accredited Professional in Building Design + Construction.